tonykastaneda/ddmk-nevercry/README.md

 ### Latest Build 2.7.3 - ALl Weapons Unlocked
 This 2.7.3 has all weapons unlocked.
 Not sure if theres a work around just yet to match the 2.6 progression

-I applied the same logic and files I did when tinkering around with ProjectXsent 2.6 preconfig to get the game to boot by simply swapping out the the 2.6 beta 2 files with the latest 2.7.3
+I applied the same logic and files I did when tinkering around with ProjectXsent 2.6 preconfig to get the game to boot by simply swapping out the the 2.6 beta 2 files with the latest 2.7.3 build

 > [!IMPORTANT]
 > 2.7.3 of this config has not been tested on anything past M2 (6-25-24) the style switch works so I assume so do the guns and melee weapons do as well.
 Have not tested either Doppleganger or the M19 Phase 2 fight.
 Will update this section with a proper playthrough